TrudeEH/web/content/notes/ready/how_to_computer/index.md

 #### Combining both Types

-When an N-Type is combined with a P-Type, some electrons from the N-Type side will move over to the P-Type side and occupy the missing electrons there.
-This creates a barrier between both types, creating an electric field that prevents more electrons from switching sides.
+When an `N-Type` is combined with a `P-Type`, some electrons from the `N-Type` side move over to the `P-Type` side, and replace the missing electrons there.
+This creates a barrier between both types: An electric field that prevents more electrons from switching sides.

 ##### Forward Bias

-If energy is provided to the Cathode, the electrons flow, as the voltage is superior to the barrier's.
+If energy is provided to the Cathode (`+`), electrons flow, as the voltage is superior to the barrier's.

 ```Plain
 (-)-----[P|N]-----(+)